Peter Uggowitzer

-Peter J. Uggowitzer (born 24 November 1950 in Klagenfurt in Austria) is an Austrian-Swiss metallurgist and materials scientist.
+Peter J. Uggowitzer (born 24 November 1950 in Klagenfurt am Wörthersee in Austria) is an Austrian-Swiss metallurgist and materials scientist.
+He has notable contributions in several fields of metallurgy, specially in the development of nickel-free austenitic stainless steels, aluminium crossover alloys and biodegradable magnesium alloys for medical implants.

 Academic life

-Uggowitzer studied materials science at the Montanuniversität Leoben until 1976, and earned his doctorate there in 1981 in the field of dual-phase steels.
-Subsequently, he transferred to ETH Zurich, where he earned his habilitation in 1993 and became a professor in 1996.
+Born in Carinthia, Uggowitzer studied materials science at Montanuniversität Leoben, where he earned his doctorate in 1981 in the field of dual-phase steels.
+He then joined ETH Zurich, where he completed his habilitation in 1993 and served as a professor at the Department of Materials from 1996 to 2015.
+In 2017, he returned to Montanuniversität Leoben, where he was Professor for Alloy Design of Light Metals at the Chair of Nonferrous Metallurgy until 2024.